Why was the Printing Press Important?

 You probably heard the name Gutenberg in reference to the Gutenberg Bible.
 Before the days of mass printing when Bibles became so commonplace that there was at least one in every hotel room, producing such a valuable, thick book was a costly enterprise.
 Such a task usually required thousands of man hours, with monks copying out scriptures by hand in their monasteries.

 In 1452, Gutenberg produced 180 copies of his Gutenberg Bible, which was the first book printed in entirety on a printing press in the western world.
-Although 180 copies seems like a paltry number by today’s standards – bestselling authors sell millions of copies of their books – producing 180 copies in such a short span of time was a major feat in 1452.
+Although 180 copies seems like a paltry number by today’s standards – bestselling authors mass-produce and sell millions of copies of their books – producing 180 copies in such a short span of time was a major feat in 1452.
 A single monk could not have copied that number of Bibles in his lifetime.
+Gutenberg also has a museum of his works in Mainz, Germany.
+However, the original place of the press’s invention was Strasbourg, France, where Gutenberg experimented with his printing methods at the end of the middle ages.

 Why Was the Printing Press Important?

-The printing press came into a Europe that was on a precipice.
+The printing press came into Europe that was on a precipice.
 Numerous Catholic priests were speaking out against the church.
-In addition to decrying papal excesses, these priests believed their religious practices were ripe for change.
+In addition to decrying papal excesses, these Catholic church priests believed their religious practices were ripe for change.
 Some, like Jan Hus, Martin Luther and others, thought that Christianity should be centered on the individual believer – that the common man did not need a priest to intercede between him and God and, relating to the printing press, that religious services including the reading of the Bible should occur in vernacular language instead of Latin.
+Many bibles were printed in Wittenberg.

 The church met these ideas as heresies.
 Jan Hus was burned at the stake, and Martin Luther was exiled.
 However, because of the printing press, their ideas spread.
 Without the printing press, it’s possible that the Protestant Reformation would never have happened.
 Thus, we can say without a doubt that the printing press changed the world.